parapet-io/parapet/README.md

 Finally `~>` is most frequently used operator that is defined for any type that extends `io.parapet.core.Event` trait. `~>` is just a symbolic name for `send(event, processRef)` operator.

 By this moment we have two processes: `Printer` and `PrinterClient`, nice!
 But wait.
-We need to run them somehow, right ?
+We need to run them somehow, right?
 Fortunately it's extremely easy to do, all we need is to create `PrinterApp` object which represents our application and extend it from `CatsApp` abstract class. `CatsApp` extends ParApp by specifying concrete effect type `IO`:

 ```scala